Showing posts sorted by relevance for query Fiat. Sort by date Show all posts

 The continuing to hold one’s position in a market regardless of movements in that market.
 Rationale is that value of that which one is holding will again rise again and selling will result only in actual or nominal (opportunity cost) losses.

-2013: Word created on 18 December 2013 when a contributor to a Bitcoin forum, bitcointalk.org, apparently after enjoying most of a bottle of whisky, misspelled hold, a transposition probably not uncommon after too much drink given where the “o” and “l” keys sit on the qwerty keyboard.
+2013: Word created on 18 December 2013 when a contributor to a Bitcoin forum, bitcointalk.org, apparently after enjoying most of a bottle of whisky (or whiskey, the sources differing), misspelled hold, a transposition probably not uncommon after too much drink given where the “o” and “l” keys sit on the qwerty keyboard.
 Meme-makers soon decided hodl a backronym for hold on for dear life, a sentiment probably familiar to many who once held Bear Stearns or Lehman Brothers paper.
 Most frequently used related form is hoddle and use appears restricted to the cryptocurrency community; preferred spelling is HODler.
 Which of the pronunciations hodd-ling or hold-ing will emerge as a standard is unclear, as is whether hodl will even survive as a word.

 Dictionaries cite dozens of definitions for hold so hodl is potentially a handy addition to English because its meaning is so specific, either in the context of cryptocurrencies or markets generally.
 Whether use moves beyond its niche or even survives won’t for some time be clear.
 The markets have managed with hold for some centuries and it may be that the trade in cryptocurrencies, however it evolves, may find hold adequate.
 HODler manifestos have been published: